List of longest-serving members of the Parliament of Malaysia

 This is a list of Members of the Malaysian Parliament who have served for at least 30 years.
 The time of service is not always continuous and separate terms are aggregated.
 This list includes MPs who served in the past and who continue to serve in the present.

-A total of 25 individuals have served in excess of 30 years in Parliament as of 2023.
-Thus far the only female MP to have served longer than 30 years are Rafidah Aziz and Rohani Abdul Karim.
+A total of 31 individuals have served in excess of 30 years in Parliament as of 2024.
+Thus far the only female MPs to have served longer than 30 years are Rafidah Aziz and Rohani Abdul Karim.